Comparisons

 But that's not to say they are bad machines!

-Some of the discontinued Cricut machines below are still terrific machines, even in 2023, and if you can get your hands on them for a much reduced price, you should well consider doing so.
+Some of the discontinued Cricut machines below are still terrific machines, and if you can get your hands on them for a much reduced price, you should well consider doing so.

 Here we take a look at the machines we loved in yesteryear: